duglikespiano/dugsnotes-node.js/README_EN.md

 6. Building pages about Validation and Authentication
 7. Getting used to Error handling
 8. Getting used to File upload
-9. Getting used to Pagination
+9. Getting used to make a PDF file
-10. Getting used to differences between Sync and Async
+10. Getting used to Pagination
-11. Getting used to REST API
+11. Getting used to differences between Sync and Async
 12. Getting used to GraphQL
 13. Getting used to Web Socket, Socket.io
     </br>